lisaoconnorjp/lisaoconnorjp.github.io/readme.md

-# Thomas O'Connor's Porfolio

-My static repository for coursework, projects, and contact information.
+# LisaOCconnorJP : MonaLisaWeddings

-Feel free to reach out with suggestions or inquries.
+Feel free to reach out with inquries.